tinobragaa/codit-quiz/README.md

 Fix: On the CSS part I defined the volor to prevent inherit it from the deafult.

+Bug: I didn't want the label element appearing on the site.
+However, the wave validation keeps tracking it as an error.

+Fix: Reading through the wave website, the appropriate way to do it is using a class .visuallyhidden.

 # Deployment

 [Click Here To See The Live Website](https://tinobragaa.github.io/codit-quiz/)